ivanbgd/stock-trading-cli-with-async-streams/README.md

     - We can send the requests manually from the command line.
 We are not implementing a web client.

 ## Implementation Notes and Conclusions

+Here follow implementation details and conclusions.

+We also included comparison of different implementations.

 ### Synchronous Single-Threaded Implementation